 - The individual has not accepted such payments or expenses from more than five institutions over the last six months.

 FSIS generally is not involved with the tourist visa application process for foreign nationals.
 Foreign nationals may request an invitation letter.
-The purpose of the letter is to assist the applicant in substantiating his or her invitation to a consular officer.
+The purpose of the letter is to assist the applicant in substantiating their invitation to a consular officer.
 This letter is prepared by the inviting department and should:

 - Be written on U-M department letterhead